OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Experiments

 \subsection{Main Results}

-As shown in Tables \ref{table:results2d} and \ref{table:results3d}, we conduct evaluations on various 2D and 3D object detection models, including 2D and 3D open-world models, specialized models, and our baselines.

-The results show that current open-world models, irrespective of being 2D or 3D detectors, tend to predict objects unrelated to driving (such as the sky) or to make repeated predictions for different parts of the same object, resulting in low precision and AP.
-Nevertheless, these models demonstrate good domain generalization and open-vocabulary capabilities, which are lacking in current specialized models.
+Tables \ref{table:results2d} and \ref{table:results3d} show the evaluation results on 2D and 3D object detection models, including 2D and 3D open-world models, specialized models, and our baselines.
+The results show that current open-world models, irrespective of whether they are 2D or 3D detectors, tend to predict objects unrelated to driving (such as the sky) or to make repeated predictions for different parts of the same object, resulting in low precision and AP.
+However, these models demonstrate good domain generalization and open-vocabulary capabilities, which are lacking in current specialized models.
 Note that our proposed ensemble baselines can effectively combine the advantages of open-world and specialized models, achieving favorable performance in both seen and unseen domains and categories.
-In addition, in \tabref{table:results3d}, our proposed vision-centric baseline for 3D open-world object detection leverages the capabilities of 2D open-world models.
-Specifically, by harnessing the open-world capabilities of Yolo-world v2, our method obtains 0.58 AP and 6.2 AR improvement compared to Find n' Propagate.
+In addition, in \tabref{table:results3d}, our proposed vision-centric baseline for 3D open-world object detection utilizes the capabilities of 2D open-world models.
+Specifically, by harnessing the open-world capabilities of Yolo-world v2, our method obtains 6.7 AP and 17.1 AR improvement compared to Find n' Propagate.

 Moreover, we observed that the issue of overfitting is more pronounced for 3D object detection models on datasets such as nuScenes.
-Some models perform superior in-domain benchmarks but show worse domain generalization ability.
+Some models perform well in-domain benchmarks but show worse domain generalization ability.
 For instance, SparseBEV, compared to methods based on Lift-Splat-Shot, achieves impressive in-domain results, with its in-domain AR even surpassing those of LiDAR-based methods.
 However, SparseBEV’s domain generalization capability is relatively poor.
 Models with increased parameters by enlarging the backbone, including BEVStereo and SparseBEV, show more severe overfitting issues.
-These results reveal the limitations of in-domain benchmarks like nuScenes.
-In contrast, augmenting the parameter count through utilizing BEVFormer v2 or HENet simultaneously enhances both in-domain and out-domain Recall, indicating an inherent improvement in the methodology.
+These results reveal the limitations of in-domain benchmarks such as nuScenes.
+In contrast, increasing parameters through utilizing BEVFormer v2 or HENet simultaneously enhances both in-domain and out-domain Recall, indicating an inherent improvement in the methodology.
 Therefore, even for specialized models trained on a single domain, evaluating them on OpenAD benchmarks remains meaningful.

 Furthermore, as shown in~\figref{fig:vis}, we provide visualization samples for some methods.
 Objects enclosed by orange bounding boxes belong to unseen categories in nuScenes.
 Recognition of these objects relies on open-world models.
 In contrast, specialized models exhibit significant advantages for common objects, especially for distant objects.